ypid/seafile-wiki/Seafile-server-data-backup-and-recovery.md

 We use rsync on machine B to pull the directory on machine A. Supposed your data directory is `/data/haiwen` Command looks like:

-    B> rsync -az --ignore-existing user@A:/data/haiwen /backup/data
+    B> rsync -az user@A:/data/haiwen /backup/data

 This command backup the data directory to `/backup/data/haiwen`.
-The `--ignore-existing` option tells rsync not to overwrite existing files on the backup destination.
-This is necessary for maintaining data integrity on the backup side.

 ### Marking the backup as complete